 - Property inclusions.
 Ask the property manager whether they can include extras, like yard or garden maintenance, as part of the rental agreement.

 Organising your property condition report

 A property condition report will list the condition of the property in general, as well as various items within the property, like included white goods and any furniture or furnishings.
 By taking the time to be thorough at the initial stages of your tenancy, it will benefit you in the long run.

-So, here are some steps to make your move-in smoother.
+So, here are some steps to make your move smoother.

-Once you’re ready to move on to another property, there are some steps to take so that you leave on good terms with the property owner.
+Once you’re ready to move out of your current rental, there are some steps to take so that you leave on good terms with the property owner.

 Where to go for help

-Navigating the rental market can be challenging when finding your new home, so remember to keep thorough records throughout your tenancy, in case any queries arise.
+Navigating the rental market can be challenging when finding your new home, so remember to keep thorough records throughout your tenancy in case any queries arise.

 By doing a quick online search, you’ll find many state- and territory-specific tenant advice websites and organisations that help tenants with a range of issues, including tenant responsibilities, privacy rights and dispute resolution.